Understanding Meningitis -- the Basics

 People with viral meningitis are much less likely to have permanent brain damage after the infection resolves.
 Most will recover completely.

 Fungal meningitis is much less common than the other two infectious forms.
 Fungus-related meningitis is rare in healthy people.
-However, someone who has an impaired immune system is more likely to become infected with this form of meningitis.
+However, someone who has an impaired immune system such as a person with AIDS is more likely to become infected with this form of meningitis.